heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 ## Objectives

-As you have seen in previous chapters, applications communicate with each other using application protocols.
+As you have seen in previous courses, applications communicate with each other using application protocols.

-In this chapter, you will learn how to program your own TCP clients and servers in Java.
+In this course, you will learn how to program your own TCP and UDP clients and servers/emitters and receivers in Java.

-This will allow you to create your own network applications, such as a chat server, a file server, a web server, etc.
+This will allow you to create your own network applications, such as a chat server, a file server, a web server, a real-time multiplayer game server, etc.

+In a nutshell, at the end of this course, you will be able to:

+- Program your own TCP client/server applications in Java with the Socket API.
+- Process data from TCP streams.
+- Program your own UDP emitter/receiver applications in Java with the Socket API.
+- Process data from UDP datagrams.
+- Learn the different ways to send a UDP datagram to one or multiple clients.
+- How UDP can be used for service discovery.
+- Make usage of a REPL.

 ## Part 1/2